Pasargadae: Sivand Dam controversy

 There has been growing concern regarding the proposed Sivand Dam, named after the nearby town of Sivand.
-Despite planning that has stretched over 10 years, Iran's own Iranian Cultural Heritage Organization was not aware of the broader areas of flooding during much of this time.
+Despite planning that has stretched over 10 years, Iran's own Ministry of Cultural Heritage, Tourism and Handicrafts was not aware of the broader areas of flooding during much of this time.

 Its placement between both the ruins of Pasargadae and Persepolis has many archaeologists and Iranians worried that the dam will flood these UNESCO World Heritage sites, although scientists involved with the construction say this is not obvious because the sites sit above the planned waterline.
 Of the two sites, Pasargadae is the one considered to be more threatened.
 Experts agree that the planning of future dam projects in Iran will merit an earlier examination of the risks to cultural resource properties.

 Of broadly shared concern to archaeologists is the effect of the increase in humidity caused by the lake.
 All agree that the humidity created by it will speed up the destruction of Pasargadae, yet experts from the Ministry of Energy believe it could be partially compensated for by controlling the water level of the reservoir.

 Construction of the dam began on 19 April 2007, with the height of the waterline limited so as to mitigate damage to the ruins.